 The reason this was extra special is that they were not the team with the fastest men over 100 meters, even though Bolt was in the team, but their technique was sublimely executed.
 Their rivals couldn’t cope.
 They all, quite literally, crashed out trying to match the Jamaican’s perfect performance.

 At the final handover when Jamaica unleashed Bolt, the American runner tripped, over-reaching his handover and taking out the British athlete in the next lane and subsequently colliding with the Trinidad and Tobago team, the favorites to win the race.
 These were the three main rivals and they all failed to finish.
 The Jamaican team were crown champions with a new world record.

 So, what has this got to do with digital transformation and private brands?

 In the traditional sense, digital transformation is the process of adapting existing business practices to new digital methods to increase efficiency and keep up with rapidly-changing market demands.

 I feel there are many analogies to draw upon to bring this topic to life in the context of retail private brands.
-Success of private brands is totally reliant on the efficiency, pace, dexterity of the relationship between a retail team and the suppliers.
+Success of private brands is totally reliant on the efficiency, pace and dexterity of the relationship between a retail team and their suppliers.

 At S4RB we extol the benefits of private brand retailers working together with suppliers as ‘One Team’ – we actually wrote a book about it (The One Team Difference for Private Brands).
 Just as in the relay analogy where Bolt and his team won through teamwork, when retail teams and suppliers collaborate, it allows them to compete with the resource of national brands.